AntonLydike/uni-info-I/README.md

 I also wrote a small script to compile and run the code.
 This is how to use it:

- - `./run-c <filename.c>` compile `<filename.c>` with the required flags
-    (-Wall -Wextra -ansi -pedantic) and the run it.
-Run arguments aren't (yet) supported.
-The program is deleted after it completed.
+ - `./run-c <filename.c> [args...]` compile `<filename.c>` with the required flags (-Wall -Wextra -ansi -pedantic) and the run it.
+Everything after `<filename.c>` will be passed on to the program as arguments.
+ - `./run-c <filename.c> --output|-o <output> [--run|-r args...]` compile with
+    the flags above.
+Only run it, if `--run` or `-r` is specified.
+All arguments after the `run` flag are passed onto the program.

+Examples:

+ - `./run-c examples/1/bsp01.c` compile and run the first example.
+ - `./run-c examples/1/bsp01.c --arg1 arg2 345` compile the first example, the
+    run it and pass `--arg1 arg2 345` to it.
+ - `./run-c examples/1/bsp01.c -o program.out` compile the first example to `program.out`.
- - `./run-c <filename.c> --output <output>` compile with the flags above but don't run it.
+ - `./run-c examples/1/bsp01.c -o program.out -r` compile the first example to `program.out` and run it.
+ - `./run-c examples/1/bsp01.c -o program.out --arg1 --arg2` compile the first
+    example to `program.out`.
+It won't be run and the arguments will be ignored.

 ## Assignments

-Here I'll try to add a few comments for each assignment.
+Here I'll try to add a few comments for assignment as I see fit.

 ### 0